FAQ: Understanding Your Insurance Policy

 What does credit have to do with my insurance?

 Credit-based insurance scores give insurance companies another tool to ensure that customers get a fair rate, based on each policyholder’s unique circumstances.
 Some companies use a high insurance score to give policyholders lower, preferred rates when other factors such as type of vehicle or driving record would usually require higher rates.
-Click here
+Click here for more facts to why companies look at credit to determine rates.

 What is an Insurance Score?